danielpodwysocki/ansible/README.md

 + rocky8 - all common configurations and security improvements that can be standalone and don't rely on other roles for my Rocky Linux instances.
 + consul - depending on whether the consul_server var is set, set up a consul server or a consul agent

+## Roles that won't see any attention anymore:

-+ nomad - sets up Nomad nodes and joins them together using Consul
++ nomad - sets up Nomad nodes and joins them together using Consul - will not get any new updates, went with Kubernetes instead
-+ swarm - sets up my swarm cluster and deploys the stacks via Ansible
++ swarm - sets up my swarm cluster and deploys the stacks via Ansible - no longer being updated, went with Kubernetes instead

-# Requirments files
+## Requirments files
 + requirements.txt - necessary python modules - to install run `pip3 install -r requirements.txt`
 + requirements.yaml - ansible galaxy dependencies - to install them, run `ansible-galaxy install -r requirements.yaml`